Origin of the Moon: A Tale of Two Planets

 Author: Kathelijne Bonne

 Scientists now think they know how the moon formed, yet latest research can always throw established ideas out of balance.
-Indeed, the research on how the moon formed, caused quite a stir as well, as we will see in this article.
+Indeed, the research on how the moon formed, caused quite a stir as well, as we will see.

 Moon above Earth.